Supported Network Types and Security Protocols

 are available:

-- Wired Equivalent
+- Wired Equivalent Privacy

-unauthorized access and considered obsolete.
-This uses 64-bit and 128-bit
+considered obsolete.
+This uses 64-bit and 128-bit fixed key encryption.
+WEP

-fixed key encryption.
-WEP is retired in year 2004 by Wi-Fi Alliance.
-It is
+is retired in year 2004 by Wi-Fi Alliance.
+It is still exists in RUCKUS One

-still existance in RUCKUS One as it helps administator to manage Wi-Fi
+as it helps administrator to manage Wi-Fi network that contains very old

 - Wi-Fi Protected Access (WPA): This is the updated version of WEP that fixes the problems.
 It introduced the Temporal Key Integrity Protocol (TKIP) for encryption and improved authentication processes.
 This generates a new key for each data packet, providing better Wi-Fi networks protection against unauthorized access.
 WPA supports legacy devices built after 2006.